raspiblitz/raspiblitz/dietpi/Odroid_HC1_HC2.md

 * Insert the SDcard into the Odroid.

-* Power up and continue with: [Run the RaspiBlitz build_sdcard.sh script](#Run-the-RaspiBlitz-build_sdcard.sh-script)
+* Power up and continue with [running the RaspiBlitz build_sdcard.sh script](#Run-the-RaspiBlitz-build_sdcard.sh-script)

 ---

 ### Build your own DietPi image:

-* Watch out this is an ardous process.
+Watch out this is an ardous process.
 Updating from a v6.14 DietPi image is causing a bootloop under some circumstances.
 Will be sorted once the current, >6.2 version is uploaded for the Odroids.

 * For the Odroid HC1 / HC2 / XU3 / XU4 the start is this image: